 The lake itself has been transformed and exploited for over a century.
 In the late 1800s, it supported huge steam-powered barges carrying ore and other materials being mined from the Inyo Mountains that flank its eastern shore.
 Just before the turn of the century, lake levels had dropped too low to allow the steamers to cross—this was partially a result of local farmers drawing water from the Owens River via irrigation canals they dug (many people have dipped their straws into the Owens River for many years, for many purposes).

 And then most notoriously, along came William Mullholland and his Los Angeles Aqueduct.
 Completed in 1913, it diverted the entirety of the Owens River north of Independence into the aqueduct—it made possible the city of Los Angeles that exists today, but almost (the “almost” is important) killed Owens Lake, a terminal lake at the southern end of the Owens River, which had mostly dried up by 1926.
 Once the lakebed was exposed, it was exploited still more by companies who mined the lake itself for its precious minerals.
 The U.S. Borax/Rio Tinto surface mining of the mineral trona continues today, in fact.

-The result of the lake’s deterioration was chronic and toxic blowing dust, which was one of (if not the worst) source of air pollution in the United States and a serious threat to public health.
+The result of the lake’s deterioration was chronic and toxic blowing dust, which was the worst source of air pollution in the entire United States and a serious threat to public health.
 Litigation commenced in the 1970s to force LADWP to mitigate the blowing dust, and over the years, beginning in 2001, various mitigation measures were put in place at the lake—some more successful than others (blowing dust has now been reduced by 95%, which is a good thing, and means the mitigation measures have paid off).
 In addition to the mitigation efforts, something else significant happened—in 2006, LADWP, under court order, began sending water back down the lower Owens River below the aqueduct for the first time since its construction.
 The result of those two things meant that there was finally water—carefully controlled and gridded off—on the lake for the first time in almost a century.